Gordano Literacy

 Independent reading at home

-Students in year 7, 8, 9 and 10 are required to complete independent reading at home – one hour per week as their English homework.
-This is supported during Library Lessons for years 7 and 8 where students are supported with their reading, choice of books and completion of reading logs.
+Students in Years 7, 8, 9 and 10 are required to complete independent reading at home – one hour per week as their English homework.
+This is supported during Library Lessons for Years 7 and 8 where students are supported with their reading, choice of books and completion of reading logs.

 Library Lessons